-Twenty-Two to One is an appropriated collection of photographs of groups of people in front of their homes.
+We have all held the same images.
+The photograph of a first birthday, of riding a bicycle, or a family gathering.
+Twenty-two to One is an appropriated collection of photographs showing groups of people in front of houses.
 All of the photographs were found in vintage shops, rummage sales, and small wooden boxes packed with hundreds of abandoned images.
-After collecting, I became interested in finding the “punctum”, the source of originality, within each photograph.
+After collecting, I became interested in finding the “punctum”, Barthes’ supposed source of originality, within each photograph.
 Following the collection are conversations I had with my immediate family over the significance of each image.
 Through this process of interrogating family portraits with my own family, the malleability of the photograph appeared.
-As we constructed stories, the photographs molded to our words.
+As we constructed stories, the photographs changed.
 Bringing out subtle details that would have gone unnoticed at first glance.
 When spending time with a photograph, when attempting to remove any notion of photographs previously seen, a visceral understanding can be found.

-(click on the images below to magnify)
+Click on the images to magnify.